flintlib/python-flint/doc/source/build.rst

 The instructions in :ref:`install_dependencies` above are for Unix-like systems (e.g. Linux or MacOS).
-On Windows the dependencies can be built in a similar way using MSYS2 or WSL.
+On Windows the dependencies can be built in a similar way using MSYS2 or under WSL.
 It is also possible to build ``python-flint`` and its dependencies using MSVC but we do not currently provide instructions for this.
 The `conda-forge recipe
 <https://github.com/conda-forge/python-flint-feedstock>`_ for ``python-flint``
 builds on Windows using MSVC.